Naval mine: Countermeasures

 Weapons are frequently a few steps ahead of countermeasures, and mines are no exception.
 In this field the British, with their large seagoing navy, have had the bulk of world experience, and most anti-mine developments, such as degaussing and the double-L sweep, were British inventions.
 When on operational missions, such as the invasion of Iraq, the US still relies on British and Canadian minesweeping services.
 The US has worked on some innovative mine-hunting countermeasures, such as the use of military dolphins to detect and flag mines.
-However, they are of questionable effectiveness.
 Mines in nearshore environments remain a particular challenge.
 They are small and as technology has developed they can have anechoic coatings, be non-metallic, and oddly shaped to resist detection.
 Further, oceanic conditions and the sea bottoms of the area of operations can degrade sweeping and hunting efforts.
 Mining countermeasures are far more expensive and time-consuming than mining operations, and that gap is only growing with new technologies.